crlane/helga-xkcd/README.rst

 Description
 ===========

 The helga-xkcd plugin provides a helga_ command for retrieving xkcd comics through that site's `JSON based api`_.
+Requires MongoDB >= 2.6 for full text search.

 --------